 Throughout the stages of menopause hormones (most notably estrogen and progesterone) decrease over time.
 This decline in hormones contributes to the occurrence of Osteoporosis.
 Having Osteoporosis makes you three times more likely to experience tooth loss.
 As bone is resorbed particularly in the jaw bone, tooth loss may become imminent especially coupled with the inflammatory disease process of periodontal disease.
 Osteoporosis may also lead to pain and discomfort in the TMJ.
-Hormone Therapy (HT) may be a good option for some women, but should be thoroughly discussed with her physician.
+Hormone Therapy (HT) may be a good option for some women but should be thoroughly discussed with her physician.

 Burning Mouth Syndrome (BMS)

 Burning mouth syndrome is just one in a long list of oral mucosal disorders that may affect menopausal women.
 BMS is caused by a decrease in estrogen and can unfortunately last for years.
 BMS must be diagnosed by a healthcare professional and other disorders ruled out.
-Usual symptoms of BMS are a burning on both sides of the mouth sensation and altered taste.
+The usual symptoms of BMS are burning on both sides of the mouth sensation and altered taste.
 Patients may also notice increased thirst and symptoms worsening throughout the day.
-Please let us know if you are experiencing these symptoms and also fall into any of the stages of menopause, it is important to discuss with your physician and/or dentist.
+Please let us know if you are experiencing these symptoms and also fall into any of the stages of menopause, it is important to discuss this with your physician and/or dentist.

 These are just a few of the most common oral health symptoms associated with menopause.
-They can occur during perimenopause, menopause and/or post-menopause.
+They can occur during perimenopause, menopause, and/or post-menopause.
 This may begin as early as age 35.
 As always, if you notice any changes in oral health that you can’t attribute to homecare or nutritional changes, please bring them to our attention.
 We are here to help you navigate these changes to decrease the impact on your quality of life.

 Dimensions of Dental Hygiene